 You can check the Apple System Status Dashboard on this page.

 In case of an outage of an ISP, emails sent through Campaign cannot be successfully delivered to their recipient: these emails will be wrongly marked as bounces.

 Per standard bounce handling logic, Adobe Campaign automatically added these recipients to the quarantine list with a Status setting of Quarantine.
 To correct this, you need to update your quarantine table in Campaign by finding and removing these recipients, or changing their Status to Valid so that the nightly clean-up workflow will remove them.

-You will need to run a query on your quarantine table to filter out all Gmail (or other ISP) recipients who were potentially affected by the outage so they can be removed from the quarantine list, and included in future Campaign email deliveries.
+You will need to run a query on your quarantine table to filter out all Apple recipients - which includes, @icloud.com, @me.com, @mac.com - who were potentially affected by the outage so they can be removed from the quarantine list, and included in future Campaign email deliveries.